stevapple/tencent-cloud-core/TencentCloudAPI.md

             switch state {
             case "AVAILABLE": isAvailable = true
             case "UNAVAILABLE": isAvailable = false
             default:
-                throw DecodingError.dataCorruptedError(in: container, debugDescription: "Expected ZoneState to be AVAILABLE or UNAVAILABLE, but `\(state)` does not forfill format")
+                throw DecodingError.dataCorruptedError(forKey: .state, in: container, debugDescription: "Expected ZoneState to be AVAILABLE or UNAVAILABLE, but `\(state)` does not forfill format")
             }

             let idString = try container.decode(String.self, forKey: .id) guard let id = UInt(idString) else {
-                throw DecodingError.dataCorruptedError(in: container, debugDescription: "Expected ZoneId to be an integer, but `\(idString)` does not forfill format")
+                throw DecodingError.dataCorruptedError(forKey: .id, in: container, debugDescription: "Expected ZoneId to be an integer, but `\(idString)` does not forfill format")
             }
             self.id = id